-After Setup completes, validate that all customizations were applied, and then reseal the computer, using the sysprep command with the /generalize option.
+- After Setup completes, validate that all customizations were applied, and then reseal (use the

-To automatically run the Sysprep tool after the installation, set the Microsoft-Windows-Deployment\Reseal component setting in your Autounattend.xml where
+You automatically run Sysprep after the installation by setting the Microsoft-Windows-Deployment\Reseal component setting in your Autounattend.xml where

 ForceShutdownNow = true, Mode =OOBE

-To run the Sysprep tool manually from a running operating system, at a command prompt, type
+To run Sysprep manually from a running operating system, at a command prompt, type

 c:\windows\system32\sysprep.exe /oobe /shutdown